Praetorian301/FreeriderHD-Track-Downloader/README.md

-# FreeriderHD Track Downloader Website
+# FreeriderHD Track Code Downloader

 A streamlined open-source Flask web application designed to help FreeRiderHD players efficiently retrieve, view, and copy raw track codes directly from any FreeRiderHD track URL.
 Simply paste a track link, and the app extracts the unique track code from FreeRiderHD's CDN, allowing you to easily backup, edit, or share your track data.